 Bradford has long been a hub for literature, diversity and culture.
-The richness of its communities, drawn from so many different countries, is a key inspiration behind the festival; igniting events that bring guests from around the world to Bradford and providing an opportunity to showcase the heritage and landscape of Bradford to the world.
+The richness of its communities, drawn from so many different countries, is a key inspiration for the curation of events that bring guests from around the world to Bradford.

 Bradford Literature Festival offers a programme of events like no other, creating exceptional discussions and debates and inviting audiences to engage directly with world renowned authors and speakers to share thoughts and opinions in an open and neutral space.
-The aim of the festival has always been to explore the intimate relationship between words and other art forms such as film, theatre and music, drawing on the distinct historical and cultural offerings of Bradford to create a unique space in which to encourage a wider conversation.
+The festival explores the intimate relationship between words and other art forms such as film, theatre and music, drawing on the distinct historical and cultural offerings of Bradford to create a unique space in which to encourage a wider conversation.

 The hub of the festival can be found in Bradford’s beautiful, award winning City Park, featuring the spectacular Mirror Pool – the largest urban water feature in the UK.
 Every year City Park is transformed by the buzz of literary activity, with live performances, film screenings and fun, free events for all the family.